Accessibility and Accommodations

 The CFSRB wants to ensure that everyone is able to participate in its proceedings on an equal basis and will provide accommodation (alternate arrangements) for people who have needs related to any of the grounds listed in the Human Rights Code.
 For details, read the SJTO Accessibility and Accommodation Policy.

 If you need accommodation, please let your case processing officer know as soon as possible so that we can consider your request without delaying your hearing.
-Tell us what you need in order to participate in the CFSRB hearing or settlement facilitation and we will work with you to make the proceeding accessible.
+Tell us what you need in order to participate in the CFSRB hearing or mediation and we will work with you to make the proceeding accessible.
 If you need help making your request, call the CFSRB.

 Accessibility at CFSRB